All of our content is written by humans, not robots. Learn More

 WebRTC Leak Test with NordVPN

 We perform leak tests on each VPN to make sure our domain names and private IP addresses weren’t leaked outside of their encrypted tunnels.
 We’ve never had a VPN fail either of these tests, but they’re still an essential part of the comparison.
+We always recommend you conduct a DNS and WebRTC leak test on your VPN before the money-back guarantee ends or during your free trial if you have one.

 Features